 - Loquacious (adj.) – tending to talk a great deal, talkative

 - Verbose (adj.) – using or expressed in more words than necessary

 - Garrulous (adj.) – excessively talkative, especially on trivial matters

 - Voluble (adj.) – talking fluently, readily, or incessantly

 You can try to remember 4 distinct definitions for 4 different words, or you can optimize your study time by grouping these 4 words together as synonyms that describe someone who is talkative or wordy.

 #10.
 Say the word aloud.

 We can’t say it enough!
 The more you quickly integrate the word into your everyday vernacular, the faster you will recall the word.
-If you are studying for a test, you may not have time to wait for the right conversation or paper to break out your new vocabulary words.
+If you are studying for a test, you may not have time to practice your new vocabulary words.
 So instead, make your studying an auditory exercise!

 For instance, don’t just write down example sentences.
 Try to also say 5 quick sentences that use the new word.

 Again, practice the pronunciation until you feel confident.
 If you don’t have time to write a story, grab your friend, sibling, or study buddy, and tell them a story orally using the words.
 If it’s an adjective, try to look around your room or think of someone you know who can be described by this word and say the sentence aloud.